kkredit/confronting-wicked-crypto/reading/ea-technical/rayozzieclear.md

 # rayozzie/clear

 - Summary:
+  - A proposal for DE EA
+  - See response, tromer_2018
 - Purpose:
 - Premises:
 - Contributions:
 - Policy comments:
+  - Arguments against:
+    - Products constantly under attack
+    - Homogeneous products for global market
+    - Unintended consequences globally
+    - Risks are unbounded (after Snowden revelations)
+  - Conterarguments:
+    - Secure key management (at corporate scale) is already a thing
+    - Large vendors have the resources to comply with govt regulations worldwide
+    - Large vendors have the resources to act as privacy defending counterbalance to govts
+  - Further arguements:
+    - The most important thing is _defaults_ on _most popular services and devices_
 - Technical comments:
+  - Proposed solution avoids some pitfalls:
+    - No weakened encryption protocols
+    - No new trust relationships (can argue that have more trust in mfr, but tbh we already really trust them)
+    - No new HW
+    - No new processes between govt and vendors
+  - Weaknesses:
+    - Requires operation/trust of HW, SW on device (reasonable since the focus is on _defaults_, not advanced actors)
+  - Defense in depth -- double encrypt using multiple protocols; preserve forward secrecy (no details); have means to update SW and keys (no details)
 - Notes:
+  - The diagrams aren't fancy, but it is nice to have visuals.
+Does cybersecurity academia look down on visuals?

+>I claim that this "vendor-authorized EA" procedure demonstrates that there is at least one technical method that does not materially increase cybersecurity risk, even against state-level adversaries.

+>Software Update is a very high-risk technology and practice.
+If it were being proposed today, no sane person would believe that it could be implemented at scale.
+In theory, it just can’t work.
+But it works in practice because of the strong economic and business need for it to exist.
+Software update has exhibited critical vulnerabilities, and there are no vulnerabilities that are more rapidly addressed.

 ```bib
 @misc{ozzie_2018,